-- Every pupil should feel safe and protected from any form of abuse and 1.1 neglect within a whole school culture of safety, protection, and equality.
+- Safeguarding and promoting the welfare of children is everyone's responsibility.
+'Children' includes everyone under the age of 18.
+Every pupil should feel safe and protected from any form of abuse, neglect and exploitation within a whole school culture of safety, protection, and equality.
 All staff should understand the indicators of abuse and specific safeguarding issues so that they can identify them and report any concerns about pupils.
-Appendix 2 sets out the forms of abuse and specific safeguarding risks.
+Appendix 2 sets out the forms of abuse, neglect and exploitation and specific safeguarding risks.
 Some pupils may be in need of additional support even though they may not be at risk of harm.
 Heath Mount School ('the School') takes the mental and emotional wellbeing of its pupils seriously.
 All concerns outside child protection are dealt with through our pastoral system and should be raised with the pupil's form teacher in the first instance.
 It may be necessary for the School to complete a 'Common Assessment Framework' (CAF) form for a Child in Need in order to access local services.
-The School is committed to safeguarding and promoting the welfare of children and young people and requires everyone who comes into contact with children and their families to share this commitment and familiarise themselves with and comply at all times with this policy. - 1.2 This policy is part of the School's whole school approach to promoting child safeguarding and wellbeing, which aims to ensure that the best interests of pupils is at the heart of all decisions, processes, and policies. - 1.3 Keeping Children Safe in Education (2023) (KCSIE) defines safeguarding and promoting the welfare of children as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes. - 1.4 This policy is necessarily detailed.
+The School is committed to safeguarding and promoting the welfare of children and young people and requires everyone who comes into contact with children and their families to share this commitment and familiarise themselves with and comply at all times with this policy. - 1.2 This policy is part of the School's whole school approach to promoting child safeguarding and wellbeing, which aims to ensure that the best interests of pupils is at the heart of all decisions, processes, and policies. - 1.3 Keeping Children Safe in Education (2024) (KCSIE) defines safeguarding and promoting the welfare of children as protecting children from maltreatment, whether that is within or outside the home, including online; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes. - 1.4 This policy is necessarily detailed.
 Nevertheless, it is important that the School's safeguarding policy and procedures are transparent, clear, and easy to understand for staff, pupils, parents, and carers.
-Safeguarding procedures are regularly promoted and are easily accessible for children to confidently report any form of abuse or neglect, knowing their concerns will be treated seriously.
+Safeguarding procedures are regularly promoted and are easily accessible for children to confidently report any form of abuse, neglect or exploitation, knowing their concerns will be treated seriously.
 The School welcomes feedback on how it can improve its safeguarding procedures.